Bo-Lennart/hangman/docs/README.md

 ## Bug Fixes

+Bugs encountering through the building were discovered by testing different functionalities.
+Errors that occured but are fixed now were:
+* When the user guessed wrong input, this would be stored inside the guesses - Resolved.
+* Error messages displayed after the game was finished.
+When I tested wrong input when asking user to play again, other error messages such as "Already guessed" triggered.
+The only message I wanted to display here was "Invalid input" - Resolved.
+* Other errors that occured where syntax errors.
+I took a while for my eyes to get used to how the text was supposed to be aligned in the document for python to read it properly.
+* Another but that occured was that when the input was an uper cased letter and then a lower case, the user was able to guess the same letter and the hang man got hanged.
+So by incerting the function of lower(), on the input for the user this issue was resolved.

+### Mentor Session

+My mentor pointed out improvements throughout our session and advices me to build more functions instead of running the whole command line app as one whole while loop on a global level.

+When starting the refactor the whole game broke but eventually I could break out code snippets into functions and then find my way out.

+This essentually gave me the possibility to add the feature of asking the player if they want to play again and so be able to run a new game without reloading the page.

 ## Terminal Compatibality
 This hangman game is to be used and deployed via Heroku, and the terminal template provided by Code Institute.
 ### Heroku Terminal: